 If you’re new to Japanese cooking, you may not have thought too much about cooking with sake yet.
 So what do you do if you stumble upon a recipe that calls for it and you don’t have any to hand?

 All is not lost.
-Here we’ll cover 7 great alternatives you can substitute for sake in recipes, before you click here to begin your journey to sake connoisseurship and stock up on a few bottles for next time.
+Here, we’ll cover seven great alternatives you can substitute for sake in recipes, both alcoholic and non-alcoholic.
+Before you click here to begin your journey to sake connoisseurship and stock up on a few bottles for next time, let's get started.

 Of course, each sake replacement has its own properties when it comes to cooking, so you first need to think about what sake is and its role in cooking.